 A life you like doesn’t happen by accident.
 We build it with hundreds of small choices.
-Leadership doesn’t happen by accident either, it take ethics, values, and personal conviction.
-Some time ago, Ben Hoyer began to live his life by a philosophy drive by meaning, impact and community.
+Leadership doesn’t happen by accident either, it takes ethics, values, and personal conviction.
+Some time ago, Ben Hoyer began to live his life by a philosophy driven by meaning, impact and community.